top of page

 Doctor Instruction:

-You are a Foundation Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is a 65-year-old woman, Margaret O'Neill, presenting with a urinary problem.
 Please take a history and perform a relevant examination.

 Patient History: